NLAFET/StarNEig/README.md

 ### Installation

-Prebuild binary packages (Ubuntu 18.04 and Ubuntu 20.04) are available under [releases](https://github.com/NLAFET/StarNEig/releases) and can be installed with the following command:
+Prebuild binary packages are available under [releases](https://github.com/NLAFET/StarNEig/releases) and can be installed with the following command:

 ```
 $ sudo apt install ./StarNEig-v0.xx.yy-ubuntu-vv.uu.deb